Yorkshire & North East

 Dr Christopher Wiltshire, a retired oncologist and psychotherapist, is Secretary of the East Anglian Branch of the Elgar Society.

-27 June, 2.00 pm STUART FREED The Lighter Side of Elgar
+27 June, 2.00 pm (This meeting may be postponed – the web page will be updated as soon as information is available) STUART FREED The Lighter Side of Elgar

 In common with many of the great composers, Elgar wrote numerous light or ‘salon’ pieces.
 Stuart explores Elgar’s lighter fare, examining how the pieces came to be composed, where they fit into the wider canon and how they have continued to maintain their popularity.